-The lowest common oxidation state of these metals is +2.
-To form the M^{2^+} ions from the gaseous atoms, the sum of the first and second ionisation enthalpy is required in addition to the enthalpy of atomisation.
-The dominant term is the second ionisation enthalpy which shows unusually high values for Cr and Cu where M^+ ions have the d^5 and d^{10} configurations respectively.
-The value for Zn is correspondingly low as the ionisation causes the removal of one 4s electron which results in the formation of stable d^{10} configuration.
-The trend in the third ionisation enthalpies is not complicated by the 4s orbital factor and shows the greater difficulty of removing an electron from the d^5 (Mn^{2^+}) and d^{10} (Zn^{2^+}) ions.
-In general, the third ionisation enthalpies are quite high.
-Also the high values for third ionisation enthalpies of copper, nickel and zinc indicate why it is difficult to obtain oxidation state greater than two for these elements.
+The irregular trend in the first ionisation enthalpy of the 3d metals, though of little chemical significance, can be accounted for by considering that the removal of one electron alters the relative energies of 4s and 3d orbitals.
+So the unipositive ions have $d^n$ configurations with no 4s electrons.
+There is thus, a reorganisation energy accompanying ionisation with some gains in exchange energy as the number of electrons increases and from the transference of s electrons into d orbitals.
+There is the generally expected increasing trend in the values as the effective nuclear charge increases.
+However, the value of Cr is lower because of the absence of any change in the d configuration and the value for Zn higher because it represents an ionisation from the 4s level.
+The lowest common oxidation state of these metals is $\pm 2$ .
+To form the $M^{2+}$ ions from the gaseous atoms, the sum of the first and second ionisation energies is required in addition to the enthalpy of atomisation for each element.
+The dominant term is the second ionisation enthalpy which shows unusually high values for Cr and Cu where the $d^5$ and $d^{10}$ configurations of the $M^+$ ions are disrupted, with considerable loss of exchange energy.
+The value for Zn is correspondingly low as the ionisation consists of the removal of an electron which allows the production of the stable $d^{10}$ configuration.
+The trend in the third ionisation enthalpies is not complicated by the 4s orbital factor and shows the greater difficulty of removing an electron from the $d^5$ (Mn2+) and $d^{10}$ (Zn2+) ions superimposed upon the general increasing trend.
+In general, the third ionisation enthalpies are quite high and there is a marked break between the values for Mn2+ and Fe2+.
+Also the high values for copper, nickel and zinc indicate why it is difficult to obtain oxidation state greater than two for these elements.